If you’re looking for a VPN for some specific purpose (e.g. streaming Hulu or using torrents) simply picking from 10 best VPNs here is a good idea.

 Does ExpressVPN have any servers on the US West Coast?

-We can also add 10 locations in the West Coast to the overall server list, should there be any issues with the ones around China.
-Yet none of them seem to be optimized for traffic from China, although an ExpressVPN.com Troubleshooting page states that there are 2 servers in the US that are to be used when experiencing difficulties in China.
+We can also add at least 10 locations in the West Coast to the overall server list, should there be any issues with the ones around China.
+Yet none of them seem to be optimized for traffic from China, although an ExpressVPN.com Troubleshooting page states that there are 2 servers, USA – Los Angeles – 5 and USA – Santa Monica, that are to be used when experiencing difficulties in China.

 According to some reviewers, US Los Angeles-3 should be the fastest server ExpressVPN has to offer for Chinese users.